CyberShadow/hax11/README.md

 3089                            | Java.
 Resolution selector is completely broken, throws NullPointerException Adventures of Shuggy            | Works (not needed) And Yet It Moves                | Works (`MoveWindows` + `ResizeWindows`, then set `<Resolution>`...`</Resolution>` in `~/.Broken Rules/And Yet It Moves/common/commonConfig.xml`)
-Anodyne                         | Adobe Air version doesn't start (exits with code 5); Standalone (.swf) version can't get past the calibration screne
+Anodyne                         | Adobe Air version doesn't start (exits with code 5); standalone (.swf) version can't get past the calibration screen
 Antichamber                     | Works (not needed) Aquaria (Steam)                 | Works (`ResizeWindows`, then set `resx` and `resy` in `~/.Aquaria/preferences/usersettings.xml`)
 Aquaria (tarball)               | Works (as above)